Written by our Subject Matter Experts, Updated on January 20, 2021

 - Your criminal history

-- Prior record of not appearing to court
+- Prior record of not appearing in court

 - Your perceived threat or danger to the victim, family, or any member of the public